jopersson/covid19-mobility/Data/BAG_covid/README.md

 The data files "tests.csv" and "BAG_covid.csv" are used to obtain the merged modelling data.
 They are generated from raw data by running the scripts "load_test.R" and "load_BAG.R" in the folder "Data_preprocessing".

-The raw data are not distributed here due to copyright.
+The raw data available at the links provided below.

-sources:
 1. https://www.covid19.admin.ch/en/overview

     The following data files may be downloaded from the above link and are used in script "load_BAG.R":